Laszlo199/Pw_Manager/README.md

 5. How to run

     a.
 Backend

         1. cd Pw_WebApi
         2. dotnet run

-    If Swagger didn’t automatically open you can open Swagger by using this link: http://localhost:5284/swagger/index.html
+    a.
+Frontend

+        1. cd Pw_Frontend
+        2. dotnet run

 6. Group: